skovy/skovy.dev/content/blog/make-more-things-into-components/index.md

 };
 ```

-This feature's code is likely similar to dozen's of other components.
+This feature's code is likely similar to dozens of other components.
 Those
 components are likely fetching data in a similar way and likely have the same
 needs for the different loading statuses.
 What if we wanted to add a fourth
 loading status?
 What if we wanted to swap `fetch` for something else?
 All of
 the different components will need to be updated.
 Additionally, this too takes
 a fair amount of reading to understand how all the different pieces work
 together.
 As a reader, what we really care about is that we want to fetch
-some data from a given url, and given that data, render something.
+some data from a url, and given that data, render something.
 Or,
 translated into React...

 ```typescript